atb00ker/dockerize-openwisp/README.md

 Default username & password are `admin`.

-**(`pipenv`)Note:** Remember changing the values in `.env` file does nothing because `.env` is also a special file in `pipenv`, you need to change the values in `.env` file then re-activate environment to ensure that the changes reflect.
+**Note(`pipenv`):** Remember changing the values in `.env` file does nothing because `.env` is also a special file in `pipenv`, you need to change the values in `.env` file then re-activate environment to ensure that the changes reflect.

 ## Build (Developers)

-Guide to build images again (with modification or different environment variables).
+Guide to build images again with modification or with different environment variables.

 ##### Steps: